 -A INPUT -p icmpv6 -j ACCEPT

-# (the normal ports for web servers).
+# Allow HTTP and HTTPS connections from anywhere# (the normal ports for web servers).

 -A INPUT -p tcp --dport 80 -m state --state NEW -j ACCEPT